mwbowers/mwbowers.github.io/concepts/user-interface/qsys-expo-display-page-model.md

 ---
 title: Expo Display Page Model
+description: Dive into the intricacies of the Expo Display Page Model with this comprehensive guide.
+Learn about the structure and functionality that underpin the creation and management of page displays in Expo applications.
+This resource is designed for developers looking to enhance the user experience of their Expo projects through efficient and effective page modeling.
 ---

 For every Display Page, there is an associated C# source file that defines the *Model* class.